Dash-Industry-Forum/Guidelines-TimingModel/01-Intro.inc.md

 	<figcaption>This document connects DASH with international standards and industry specifications.</figcaption>
 </figure>

-[[!MPEGDASH]] defines a highly flexible set of building blocks that needs to be constrained to ensure interoperable behavior in common scenarios.
-The necessary media container constraints are largely defined by [[!MPEGCMAF]] and [[!DASH-CMAF]].
+[[!DASH]] defines a highly flexible set of building blocks that needs to be constrained to ensure interoperable behavior in common scenarios.
+The necessary media container constraints are largely defined by [[!CMAF]] and [[!DASH-CMAF]].
 This document defines further constraints to limit DASH features to those that are considered appropriate for use in interoperable clients and services.

 Clients consuming DASH content will need to interact with the host device's media platform.
 The guidelines in this document assume that the media platform implements APIs that are equivalent to Media Source Extensions [[media-source]] and Encrypted Media Extensions [[encrypted-media]].
 API level compatibility is not required but equivalent features are expected.